vbrazo/algorithms-archives/README.md

 ### Merge Sort

+Merge Sort divides the array in half, sorts each of those halves, and then merges them back together.
+Each of those halves has the same sorting algorithm applied to it.
+Eventually, you are merging just two single element arrays.
+It is the "merge" part that does all the heavy lifting.

+The merge method operates by copying all the elements from the target array segment into a helper array, keeping track of where the start of the left and right halves should be (helperLeft and helperRight).
+We then iterate through helper, copying the smaller element from each half into the array.
+At the end, we copy an remaining elements into the target array.

 ### Quick Sort

 In Quick Sort, we pick a random element and partition the array, such all numbers that